 At 18 years of age, together with 17 year old Eloise Hall, Isobel Marshall crowd-funded $56,000 to launch their range of high quality, ethically sourced, organic cotton pads and tampons.
 They sell to the Australian market with 100% of net profits donated to Charity partner OneGirl, and all business activities are dedicated to eradicating period poverty and challenging menstrual stigma locally and abroad.

 The TABOO team has a strong focus on the education of Australian students through schools and campaigns, aiming to change the conversation around periods and increase the understanding and respect of menstruation across all demographics and genders.

 John Carty is the Head of Humanities at the South Australian Museum, responsible for one of the most significant collections of Aboriginal art and cultural heritage in the world.
 He is Director of the National Centre for Aboriginal Languages and Music (NCALMS) at the University of Adelaide and is currently serving on the National Commission for UNESCO.

 Throughout his career John has worked extensively with Aboriginal custodians throughout Australia on art, history and social justice projects.
 These have led to pioneering public scholarship in the form of major exhibitions and publications and new models of collaborative practice.
 His interests lie in the silences of Australian history, and the structural reform required within cultural institutions, education systems, and our national story-telling, to address those silences.

-Image: Wangu Poles, Kaurna Learning Circle, Karra Wirraparinangku, University of Adelaide by Paul Herzich.
+Image: Wangu Poles, Kaurna Learning Circle, Karra Wirraparinangku, University of Adelaide by Paul Herzich and Oxigen.